 For the people in Darmstadt, Germany, the Heinerfest is nothing new.
 Over the years, Heinerfest has become synonymous with festivities and merriment and is the most awaited festival in summer.
-During the 1st week of July, people in and around Darmstadt come in multitudes to the city center to enjoy and participate in the celebrations.
+During the 1st week of July, people in and around Darmstadt come in multitudes to the city centre to enjoy and participate in the celebrations.
 But one may wonder why this festival is celebrated.
+This year, in 2023, the festival is being celebrated between the 29th of June and the 3rd of July.

 Here is a brief history: